samuelkhor97/Google-Drive-Inspector/README.md

 - dist: distribution package in .zip, together with uncompressed folders

 ## Clients Usage
-Run `bin\driveinspector.exe` and a new tab with our web app loaded will be opened in clients' default browser.
+Run `dist\bin\driveinspector.exe` and a new tab with our web app loaded will be opened in clients' default browser.